vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 While creating the client, select *Regular Web Application* as type.
 Once the client is created, within the list of technologies shown, select **Ruby On Rails**.
 [Auth0] shows the [Quick Start Guide](https://auth0.com/docs/quickstart/webapp/rails/01-login) for rails by default.

-A cool feature within the guide is that, the code samples show your client name and other details if you are logged in.
+A cool feature of the guide is that the code samples show your client name and other details if you are logged in.
 You can reuse the code from the guide in most of the instructions used in this post, as the guide will show you code customized for your app and name you have chosen.

 It also has instructions for some of the most **commonly faced issues**.
 It will come in handy if you run into any such issues.
 The focus, for now, is on getting the authentication working and moving on to building the app.

 [Auth0] reaches our application through callback URLs.
-So it is **important** to tell Auth0 client what the callback URL will be.
+So it is important to tell Auth0 client what the callback URL will be.
 Under settings section, find a text box that asks for **Allowed Callback URLs** and add this:

 ```bash
 http://localhost:3000/auth/oauth2/callback